b-lukaszuk/BS_wJ_eng/contents/prime_numbers.md

 itself.
 Prime numbers found practical applications, e.g. in cryptography.

 In this task your job is to write a function that returns all prime numbers up to a certain extent.
-You may use any computational method from [the wikipedia's page](https://en.wikipedia.org/wiki/Prime_number#Computational_methods).
+You may use any computational method from [the Wikipedia's page](https://en.wikipedia.org/wiki/Prime_number#Computational_methods).

 ## Solution {#sec:prime_numbers_solution}